 Brett Lee Shelton, enrolled Oglala Sioux Tribe, is the staff attorney primarily responsible for the peacemaking project at the Native American Rights Fund.
 He developed his interest in peacemaking and other alternative dispute resolution while still in law school at Stanford.
 At that time, he took a Native American Common Law course, which included a unit on Navajo Peacemaking, and an innovative, year-long, highly participatory course in mediation.
 Professionally, he has pursued his interest in several ways: while a law clerk, he helped establish an alternative dispute resolution program at the San Mateo County Superior Court ( Redwood City, CA); he volunteered at the Boulder (Colorado) Community Mediation Services; and, he assisted the Oglala Sioux Tribal Court implement a mediation training program and an innovative juvenile sentencing diversion program focused on cultural revitalization for troubled youth.
 In addition to the Indigenous Peacemaking Initiative, his work at NARF includes boarding school healing project work, sacred places protection, and other religious freedom matters.
 He also has worked in private practice, served Indian Tribes as a policy analyst for the National Indian Health Board, organized grassroot efforts for international indigenous peoples in biotechnology evaluation, and assisted domestic violence victims in civil court on the Pine Ridge Reservation in South Dakota and Nebraska (his home reservation).
 He received his law degree from Stanford University and a Master of Arts from the University of Kansas.

-Justice Barbara Anne Smith is a Chickasaw citizen and has been a Supreme Court Justice for the Chickasaw Nation since 2003; formerly, she served the Chickasaw Nation as District Judge.
+In Memoriam - Justice Barbara Anne Smith is a Chickasaw citizen and has been a Supreme Court Justice for the Chickasaw Nation since 2003; formerly, she served the Chickasaw Nation as District Judge.
 Justice Smith also serves as a Special Judge for the Cheyenne and Arapaho Tribal Courts.
 She has a law practice in Norman, Oklahoma, with special consultations in Tribal Sovereignty, Tribal Courts, and Peacemaking.
 Justice Smith is an adjunct professor at the University of Oklahoma Law School, teaching Tribal Courts, and has been an adjunct professor in the Native American Studies Program at the University of Oklahoma, teaching Tribal Sovereignty.
 Justice Smith is on the Board of Directors of the Native American Rights Fund and the Advisory Council for the National Tribal Judicial Center at the National Judicial College.

 The Honorable Robert Yazzie is Chief Justice Emeritus of the Navajo Nation and is an international expert and lecturer on customary law, indigenous rights, and traditional governance.
 Over the past thirty years, he has served as an instructor and consultant at a variety of institutions including the University of New Mexico School of Law, Navajo Technical University, Navajo Nation Department of Justice, and Dine' College.
 From 1985-1992, Justice Yazzie served as District Judge for the Courts of the Navajo Nation and then as the Chief Justice of the Navajo Nation from 1992-2003.
 From his experiences, he has written extensively on peacemaking processes and applications including articles on Healing as Justice, Navajo Restorative Justice, Peacemaker Courts and Violence Control Plans, and Navajo Peacemaking: Technology and Traditional Indian Law.